 In other words, hamburgers.
 If you’re in the mood for something meaty, the Impossible Burger is your best bet.
 The entirely plant-based sandwich is piled high between two special sauce-slathered buns with an Impossible patty, melty vegan cheese, lettuce, tomato, pickles, and onion.
 It comes with your choice of green salad or fries.
-The made-from-scratch Veggie Burger is also vegan (at certain locations, check with your server) when ordered without the garlic dip and substituting vegan cheese, mayo, and a vegan bun.
+The made-from-scratch Veggie Burger is vegan-friendly at select locations, so make sure to check with your server.
+If you’re given the clear, remember to omit the garlic dip and ask for vegan cheese, mayo, and buns.
 Equipped with the knowledge of vegan burger toppings, feel free to get creative and modify your veggie or Impossible patty with whatever calls to you.

 The pizza selection may be lacking, but there are plenty of pasta dishes that can be modified for vegans.
 The Pasta Pomodoro is plant-based to the core—it remains true to the classic recipe of spaghetti, marinara sauce, cherry tomatoes, and basil.
 The vegetable-heavy Evelyn’s Favorite pasta is nearly vegan, just omit the cheese.
 If you’re willing to pay for it, the Shrimp with Angel Hair is vegan without the shrimp (you’ll still get a lemony garlic angel hair dish with marinara and tomatoes).
 Ask nicely, and the waiter may grant your request to bulk up that last dish with extra veggies.

-Mexican isn’t the first kind of cuisine we think of when we think Cheesecake Factory, but that hasn’t stopped the chain from including plenty of tacos, burritos, and other Mexican-inspired entrées to its specialty menu.
-At first glance, nothing on this menu is vegan, however, modifications can be made.
-Hack your way to a vegan taco by filling corn tortillas with black beans, onions, avocado, rice, lettuce, and salsa, all topped with fresh cilantro and a squeeze of lime.
+Mexican isn’t the first cuisine we think of when we think Cheesecake Factory, but that hasn’t stopped the chain from including plenty of tacos, burritos, and other Mexican-inspired entrées to its specialty menu.
+The Cauliflower Soft Tacos stuffed with fried cauliflower, avocado, onions, chipotle sauce, and toasted pepitas are vegan without the sauce (sub it for salsa) and when you request no cheese on the side of beans.
+Beyond these, you can create your own taco by requesting corn tortillas with black beans, onions, avocado, rice, lettuce, and salsa, all topped with fresh cilantro and a squeeze of lime.

-We wouldn’t advise a visit to the Cheesecake Factory for your morning meal, but if you find yourself accompanying a non-vegan crowd, there are ways to hack it.
-Your options are fruit, toast, bagels, and crispy potatoes.
+If you find yourself accompanying a non-vegan crowd, there are ways to hack it.
+Your options are avocado toast, fruit, bagels, crispy potatoes, and plain toast.
 If you needed a vegetable, you might be able to persuade the chef to sautée up a hash of potatoes and veggies, but that’s definitely off-menu.
 As always, request modifications with a polite smile and you’re more than likely to have your wish granted.